wp-plugins/rss-import/readme.txt

 		$start_items = '<ul>', $end_items = '</ul>',
 		$start_item = '<li>', $end_item = '</li>'
 	)

+Please not, that the parameters are expected in the order they are defined in the function header.
+Thus if you skip one parameter, you will also have to skip all the following parameters.

 _The shortcode with a lot of parameters:_